jezzlucena/caderno/AI_AUTOCOMPLETE_GUIDE.md

 1. **Text Completion**: When you request a suggestion, the last 200 characters of your text are sent to the AI model for context
 2. **Summary Generation**: When generating a summary, your entire entry content is analyzed
 3. **Privacy**: All processing happens on HuggingFace's servers.
-Your API key and content are only sent to HuggingFace, never to Agenda's servers
+Your API key and content are only sent to HuggingFace, never to Caderno's servers

 ### Rate Limits